My writing covers a wide array of subjects including but not limited to: religion, language learning, health, philosophy and legal issues.

-There are many things wrong with the world, and here are what I personally deem to be the five worst ones.
+There are many problems in the world, and here are what I personally deem to be the five worst ones.

-1. Wealth Imbalance
+1. Wealth Inequality

-- 80% of the world population was earning under $10 a day ($3,650 per year!)
+- 71% of the world population was earning under $10 a day ($3,650 per year!)

 - 80% of the world population lived in countries where differences between incomes are getting larger.